Battle of the Nobles: Aftermath

 News of the slaughter of the Ifriqiyan nobles spread like a shock-wave.
 The reserve army of Ibn al-Mughira in Tlemcen fell into a panic.
 Seeing Sufrite preachers everywhere around the city, the troops launched a series of indiscriminate massacres, provoking a massive uprising in the hitherto-quiet city.

+This Arab overreaction to the defeat would cause many initially neutral Berbers (such as the Sufrites) to join the ranks of the revolt.

 The Sicilian expeditionary army of Habib ibn Abi Obeida arrived too late to prevent the massacre of the nobles.
 Realizing they were in no position to take on the Berbers by themselves, they retreated to Tlemcen to gather the reserves, only to find that that city too was now in disarray and the troops killed or scattered.

 Habib ibn Abi Obeida entrenched what remained of the Ifriqiyan army in the vicinity of Tlemcen (perhaps as far back as Tahert), and called upon Kairouan for reinforcements.
 The request was forwarded to Damascus.

 Hearing of the defeat of the nobles, Caliph Hisham is said to have exclaimed "By God, I will most certainly rage against them with an Arab rage, and I will send against them an army whose beginning is where they are and whose end is where I am!".

 In February, 741, the Umayyad Caliph Hisham appointed Kulthum ibn Iyad al-Qasi to replace the disgraced Obeid Allah as governor in Ifriqiya.
 Kulthum was to be accompanied by a fresh Arab army of 30,000 raised from the Syrian regiments (junds in Arabic) of the east.
 This would set up the even more momentous Battle of Bagdoura in late 741.